jenpyle/Digit-Classification/Report.md

 ## Introduction

-For my project, I to applied nonlinear logistic regression to train a classifier of Street View House Numbers(SVHN) data [2].
-I based my project off of the NeuralNetworkClassifier from homework A4, with which I classified the MNIST data set.
+For this project, I to applied nonlinear logistic regression to train a classifier of Street View House Numbers[(SVHN data set)](http://ufldl.stanford.edu/housenumbers/) [2].
+I based my project off of the NeuralNetworkClassifier from a previous Machine Learning [homework assignment](https://github.com/jenpyle/Digit-Classification/blob/main/Pyle-A4.ipynb), with which I classified the a data set of Handwritten Digits[(MNIST data set)](http://yann.lecun.com/exdb/mnist/).
 I chose the cropped format of the SVHN data set by the university of stanford [1] containing 32x32 images centered around a single character.
 Compared to the origional images, the cropped images were much less difficult to classify due to reducing the amount of the distractions on the sides.
 Below is the first 100 images with the target label appearing above each image.

 ![image of SVHN data set](/img/0.PNG)